lineaje-labs-gos/cypress/guides/cy-prompt-development.md

   - Run `yarn`
   - Run `yarn cypress:open`
   - Log In to the Cloud via the App
   - Open a project that has `experimentalPromptCommand: true` set in the `e2e` config of the `cypress.config.js|ts` file.
+Ensure the project has the feature flag `cy-prompt` enabled.

 To run against a deployed version of `cy.prompt`: